Qualified Institutional Buyers(QIB)

 Pros

-1. Unlike traditional methods of raking up investments which takes time and requires SEBI’s approval, a QIP can be settled quickly, sometimes in a week’s time.
+1. Unlike traditional methods of raking up investments, which take time and require SEBI’s approval, a QIP can be settled quickly, sometimes in a week’s time.
 A competent merchant broker can place a QIB’s investment corpus into a distressed firm’s coffers and revive it quickly.

 2. There is no requirement to hire a team of solicitors, auditors and bankers to invest.
 Some overheads are thus reduced.